Pharmacy Residency - Preceptor Profiles

 Jesse Hogue received his Doctor of Pharmacy degree from Ferris State University College of Pharmacy in 2001 and subsequently completed a one-year residency at Bronson Methodist Hospital.
 Following the residency and three years working in the Trauma Care and Ortho/Neuro units at Bronson, he moved to a position in the Emergency Department at Bronson, helping develop the Emergency Department Pharmacist position as well as other pharmacy services in the Emergency Department.
 His current position is as the pharmacy educator for Bronson Methodist Hospital.
 Jesse is currently the residency program director for Bronson’s PGY1 Pharmacy Residency Program.
 His professional memberships include ASHP, MSHP, MPA and WMSHP.

 Andrew Johnson, Pharm.D.

 Andrew graduated from Ferris State University College of Pharmacy in 2010 and completed a 1 year residency at Bronson Methodist Hospital.
-Following residency, he stayed on with Bronson as a staff pharmacist for 1 year.
-He then transitioned to a new position as a Cardiology Pharmacist.
-Andrew developed a cardiology rotation in August of 2013 for pharmacy residents and is currently helping develop a CHF clinic with Advanced Cardiology.
-He currently serves on the membership committee for MSHP.
-Other professional memberships include MPA and ASHP.
+Following residency, he stayed on with Bronson as a staff pharmacist for one year, then became a cardiology pharmacist.
+Andrew developed a cardiology rotation in August of 2013 for pharmacy residents and is currently helping develop a CHF clinic with Bronson Advanced Cardiology Specialists.
+He currently serves on the membership committee for MSHP and is a member of MPA and ASHP.